 - Providing recommendations on scope, funding model and an implementation approach.

 The next step of the project was to become more specific about exactly what the Province and broader public sector needed from technology to support procurement.
 In technology projects, this step is typically completed by describing detailed business requirements.
-To complete this task, Nitor Partners was engaged by the Province through an open process.
-Industry terminology for the scope of work the Province is interested in is called “source to contract” or S2C.
+To complete this task, Nitor Partners was engaged by the Province through an open process and continued to support the procurement.